 The primary characteristics of this very well made special purpose AR-10-style carbine is its gas piston operating system.
 In other words, the SIG engineers modified the standard AR’s direct impingement gas operating system using a short stroke pushrod that cycles the bolt of the massive chunk of machined steel.
 In this way, the 716 gun stays clean and lubed long after firing more ammunition downrange than the competition.
 Nowadays, the concept of piston-driven AR rifles has been adopted and applied in several AR-pattern rifles.

 Besides this specific, the SIG .308 version shares several other similarities with its older brother, the 5.56mm, but the 716 isn’t simply a scaled-up version of the 516.
-Both rifles are equipped with flip-up backup-type iron sights or can be replaced with a best rifle scope and Magpul PMAG magazines in their respective calibers.
+Both rifles are equipped with flip-up backup-type iron sights and Magpul PMAG magazines in their respective calibers.
 Although it is not an essential part of this weapon system, it is important to note that these magazines are considered the best on the market and our experience using them with other guns has been great.
 While the fire selector is on the right side only, the magazine release buttons are ambidextrous, and the big SIG is also fitted with a Magpul pistol grip and a Magpul retractable stock.
 With its modern blocky appearance and heavy barrel, the SIG716 at nearly 9.5 pounds is two pounds heavier than the SIG516 and almost a pound more than most .308 military-style, or to be more politically correct, modern sporting rifles.
 On the other hand, thanks to its weight, the SIG716 produce a tad more recoil than the 5.56mm NATO/.223 Remington caliber weapons.

 The flawlessness of the mechanism is proven by the steel-cased ammo which can be problematic in some self-loading rifles, but the SAUER 716 Patrol Rifle gobbled it up with no issues.